On this page:

 The Commonwealth Government has announced a $1.8 billion extension of the Energy Bill Relief Fund.

-Australian households and eligible small businesses with electricity bills may receive up to $150 in energy bill rebates from 1 July 2025 to the end of 2025.
+Australian households and eligible small businesses with electricity bills may receive up to $150 in Energy Bill Relief from 1 July 2025.

 Rebates will be automatically applied to your electricity bill in two $75 quarterly instalments.
-Most customers do not need to take any action to receive the rebates.
+Most customers do not need to take any action to receive their Energy Bill Relief.

-This is on top of the existing $3.5 billion energy bill relief being rolled out in the 2024–25 financial year.
-Under the 2024-25 program, households are eligible for up to $300 of energy bill relief, and eligible small businesses may receive up to $325.
+This is on top of the existing $3.5 billion energy bill relief rolled out in the 2024–25 financial year.
+Under the 2024-25 program, households were eligible for up to $300 of energy bill relief, and eligible small businesses up to $325.

 Households